 Foundation Companies are trained at selling and fixing foundations.
-Most of the time they're looking for reason to sell services.
-Often the people doing the inspections have very limited training and only will measure the slab.
 Their specialty is repairing the foundation after an outside engineer has determined what work should be performed.

 All three of these professionals provided valuable services, the key is to have the right person at the right time.

 How much does it cost?